Last updated: August 23, 2017

 - Flash uses more computer resources to run, which can mean a slower running speed for Flash as compared to HTML5.

 Our courses operate the most reliably in Mozilla Firefox due to a close collaboration between Firefox and Adobe to maintain the Flash Player plugin within Firefox.
-Based on information available from Firefox and Adobe, we believe that support for Adobe Flash Player will cease in 2018 or 2019.
-Because the Flash Player technology is critical to operating our online courses, we will not be able to sell or support our online products at the time that this occurs.
-As of the last update of this article, neither Flash nor Adobe have announced a specific date for completely ending support of Flash Player.
+Adobe has announced the end of product support for Flash after 2020, and Firefox will not provide a Flash player within its current browser software after 2019.
+Because the Flash Player technology is critical to operating our online courses, we will not be able to sell or support our online products after 2019.
 Customers will be able to access online training as long as Flash Player is supported by Adobe and Firefox.

 2. Roadmap for Online Training Products